Twisted Morava K-theory and E-theory

 where $u$ is the periodicity element and $K(G, n)$ is an Eilenberg-MacLane space whose sole homotopy group is $G$ in dimension $n$.
 Since these spaces represent the cohomology functor $H^n(-, G)$, such cohomology classes give rise to twistings of the indicated generalized cohomology theories.

 One naturally begins to ask what sort of twistings other familiar cohomology theories support.
-It is the purpose of this paper to investigate this question for the Morava's extraordinary K-theories $K(n)$ and E-theories $E_n$ (introduced in \cite{morava}).
+It is the purpose of this paper to investigate this question for Morava's extraordinary K-theories $K(n)$, their $2$-periodic variant, $K_n$, and E-theories $E_n$, introduced in \cite{morava}.
 These cohomology theories exist for each prime number $p$ and $n \in \N$.
 Their value on a point is

-Here, $|v_n| = 2(p^n-1)$, $|u_i| = 0$, $|u| = 2$, and $\W(k)$ is the ring of Witt vectors over a perfect field $k$ of characteristic $p$.
+Here, $|v_n| = 2(p^n-1)$, $|u_i| = 0$, $|u| = 2$, and $\W(k)$ is the ring of Witt vectors over a perfect field $k$ of characteristic $p$ (often taken to be $\F_{p^n}$).
 Furthermore, these theories are complex-oriented, and support height $n$ formal group laws.
 Constructed via homotopical methods, they do not as yet admit geometric descriptions akin to K-theory or cohomology.
 Concomitantly, there is no geometry at hand to provide twisted versions of these theories (in contrast to K-theory, where the map $K(\Z, 3) \to BGL_1 K$ has a natural description in terms of tensor products of line bundles).

 Nonetheless, we may approach the study of twistings of $K(n)$ (by cohomology classes) via homotopy theory.
-As indicated above, we do so by studying the space of maps\footnote{This philosophy and some of the methods are resonant with the recent paper of Antieau-Gepner-G\'{o}mez \cite{agg}.} $K(\Z, m) \to BGL_1 K(n)$.
+As indicated above, we do so by studying the space of maps\footnote{This philosophy and some of the methods are resonant with the recent paper of Antieau-Gepner-G\'{o}mez \cite{agg}.} from $K(\Z, m)$ to $BGL_1 K(n)$ or $BGL_1 K_n$.
 We find that there are no nontrivial twistings by $H^m(X, \Z)$ when $m>n+2$.
-For primes greater than $2$, this remains true for $m=n+2$.
-More interestingly, we find that at the prime $2$ there are many such twistings:
+More interestingly, we find that when $m=n+2$, there are many such twistings:

-\paragraph{Theorem 1.} {\it For mod 2 Morava K-theory, the set of homotopy classes of maps $K(\Z, n+2) \to BGL_1 K(n)$ is a group isomorphic to the 2-adic integers $\Z_2$.
-Furthermore, each component in the space of such maps is contractible. }
+\paragraph{Theorem 1.} {\it For $2$-periodic Morava K-theory $K_n$, each component in the space of maps $K(\Z, n+2) \to BGL_1 K_n$ is contractible, and the set of components is canonically isomorphic to a group of algebra homomorphisms:

+Further, the latter group is isomorphic to the $p$-adic integers $\Z_p$.
+The same holds for $K(n)$ at the prime $p=2$.}